isomerpages/imda-test2/_companies/Design Business Chamber Singapore.md

 Design Business Chamber Singapore is a community of business leaders, practitioners and academia that champions design in business.

-DBCS seeks to forge partnership opportunities between the design and business communities.
  They exist to facilitate business transformation through design innovation.

+**Existing Projects/Partners:**
+* TISDC 2019 Preliminary Selection in collaboration with Grab, IBM Studios and Brandcourage.
+* Singapore Good Design 2021 Awards Ceremony - to promote and recognise outstanding design projects